Azure/draft-classic/docs/ingress.md

 ## Point a wildcard domain

 Draft uses a wildcard domain to make accessing draft-created applications easier.
+To do so, it specifies a custom host in the ingress from which tells the backing load balancer to route requests based on the Host header.

 Using a domain that you manage, create a DNS wildcard `A Record` pointing to the ingress IP address.

 **NOTE:** you are welcome to use `*.draft.example.com` or any other wildcard domain.

-Remember the domain you use, it wiLl be needed in the next step of installation as the `basedomain` passed to `draft init`.
+Remember the domain you use, it will be needed in the next step of installation as the `basedomain` passed to `draft init`.

 | Name          | Type | Data                      |
 |---------------|------|---------------------------|